oschrenk/notes/ruby.md

 And reopen your terminal windows.

+A nice introduction on Ruby, RVM and Rails on OSX can be found [here](http://www.asconix.com/howtos/mac-os-x/ruby-rails-rvm-mac-os-x-howto).

 ## FAQ/ Problems ##

 ### Invalid gemspec in [<path>]: invalid date format in specification ###